Bznkxs/Notebooks/compiler_principles/03_top_down_analysis.md

 Use a left-most derivation.

-### Deterministic top-down analysis
+### Deterministic top-down parsing

 lookahead method:
 - scan once from left to right
-- allowed to look at most N alphabets ahead while scanning
+- allowed to read ahead at most N tokens ahead while scanning, where N is a fixed value

-There are CFGs that cannot be analyzed by this method.
+There are CFGs that cannot be parsed by this method.

 - left recursions
   > analyze `ba^n` using CFG G: